8 marketing tools for independent hotels

 If you are hosting an exciting event, invite your key journalists.
 Invite travel writers from the National newspapers to come stay the night and review your hotel.
 If you don’t ask, you won’t get!
 And what have you got to lose?
 Build a rapport with your local press, invite them for dinner to try out your new seasonal menu, meet the head chef and other key members of your team etc.

 If you are hosting an exciting event, invite your key journalists.
 Invite travel writers from the National newspapers to come stay the night and review your hotel.
-If you don’t ask, you won’t get!Simon Bullingham, Managing Director, Journey
+If you don’t ask, you won’t get!Simon Bullingham, CEO & Founder, Journey

 7. Social media